FelipeAdeT/PythonforHumanities/README.md

 We provide the steps for when you choose to do so in [this notebook](Python,%20Jupyter%20and%20Packages%20Installation.ipynb).

+## Credits

+This resource was developed under the framework of [Humanities Unbounded](https://humanitiesunbounded.duke.edu) at Duke University.

 ## Contact

 Felipe Álvarez de Toledo is a Ph.D. candidate in the department of Art, Art History & Visual Studies at Duke University, as well as the Duke Wired!
 Lab's Spring 2020 Teaching Assistant and 2020-2021 Humanities Unbounded Digital Humanities Graduate Student Assistant at Duke Libraries' Center for Data and Visualization Sciences.